 - Sapphires, Rubies, Emeralds and other gemstones: that are set in designer jewelry such as Tiffany, Cartier, David Yurman etc.

-WP Diamonds offers a quick and easy way to sell your designer gemstone jewelry online for money in as little as 24 hours:
+WP Diamonds offers a quick and easy way to sell designer gemstone jewelry online n as little as 24 hours:

-- Make an in-person appointment or mail in your designer gemstone jewelry by free, insured FedEx Overnight Priority mail.
+- Make an in-person appointment or send in your designer gemstone jewelry with our free, insured FedEx Overnight Priority shipping

 - Receive your final price and get paid